 One of the common issues is for patients taking benzodiazepines that then add Trazodone.
 They usually start taking Trazodone once the effects of the benzodiazepines stop working.
 This does two things.

 - It creates a greater dependency on multiple drugs.

 - It begins to alter both serotonin and gamma-Aminobutyric acid (otherwise known as GABA).
 This rewires the brain and impacts other interactions within the body.
 With both Serotonin and GABA altered, its common to have an increase in symptoms.

 If you have found yourself addicted to Trazodone or other benzodiazepines or both, there is help.

 Do not worry.
 Weaning off Trazodone or other benzodiazepines can be done in a way that is not only safe, but comfortable and successful.
-With the help of medical professionals, such as the ones at Point of Return, you can achieve lasting results and overcome the challenges you face.
+With the help of addiction professionals, such as the ones at Point of Return, you can achieve lasting results and overcome the challenges you face.